dreamix-fmi-course-2023/web-development-with-Java/week02/readme.md

 When you are working on your solution you can create a single class Exercise where you can write your function solutions, or create class for each task (it's up to you).

 ## Task 0
-Write a method to insert an element into the array list at the first position
+Write a method to insert an element(String) into the array list at the first position

 ## Task 1
-Write a method to retrieve an element (at a specified index) from a given list.
+Write a method to retrieve an element(String) (at a specified index) from a given list.

 ## Task 2
-Write a method to remove the third element from an array list.
+Write a method to remove the third element(String) from an array list.

 ## Task 3
-Write a method to search an element in a list.
+Write a method to search an element(String) in a list.

 ## Task 4
 Write a method to sort a given array list. (list of String/Integer/Dog).